 2.4 Isolation of micro-organisms

-Microbiological analysis were carried out using culture media buffered peptone water, Luria–Bertani (LB), Sabouraud with chloramphenicol, Plate count agar (PCA) and Cetrimide agar.
+Microbiological analysis were carried out using culture media buffered peptone water, Luria–Bertani (LB), Sabouraud with chloramphenicol, Plate count agar (PCA), and Cetrimide agar.
 These culture media were prepared according to the manufacturers' instructions.

 For bacterial isolation, a stock suspension was prepared from earthworm cast and soil samples followed by decimal dilutions in accordance with the applicable standard methods.
 Briefly, for stock suspension, 10 g of each sample were aseptically mixed in 90 mL of buffered peptone water (Difco, Becton Dickinson, Sparks, MD, USA); the whole were stirred for 30 minutes, then allowed to stand for 15 minutes.
-Volumes (1 mL and 100 µL) of stock suspension or tenfold serial dilutions were respectively inoculated into the depth on PCA for isolation of total aerobic mesophilic germs and spreaded on Cetrimide agar for Pseudomonas isolation.
+Volumes (1 mL and 100 µL) of stock suspension or tenfold serial dilution were respectively inoculated into the depth on PCA for isolation of total aerobic mesophilic bacteria and spreaded on Cetrimide agar for Pseudomonas isolation.
 Cultural conditions were 30°C/24h-48h (ISO 4833-1:2013/Amd 1, 2022; Ouinaet al., 2025).
-After incubation phase, presumptive colonies of Pseudomonas sp. bacteria with fluorescent appearances and exhibiting distinct macroscopic characteristics were identified through a series of morphological observations and conventional biochemical reactions.
-Several characteristics such as morphology, coloration, catalase and oxidase reactions, respiratory type and ability to ferment glucose on Kligler-Hajna media were examined on purified isolates (Ouinaet al., 2025).
+After incubation phase, presumptive colonies of Pseudomonas sp. with fluorescent appearances and exhibiting distinct macroscopic characteristics were identified through a series of morphological observations and conventional biochemical reactions.
+Several characteristics such as morphology, coloration, catalase, and oxidase reactions, respiratory type and ability to ferment glucose on Kligler-Hajna media were examined on purified isolates (Ouinaet al., 2025).

 Fungi were isolated from earthworm cast and soil samples through the technique of soil plates.
-Practically, amounts of 5 mg of each sample collected from study site were weighed and placed in Petri dishes without ergot.
+Practically, amounts of five mg of each sample collected from study site were weighed and placed in Petri dishes without ergot.
 Twenty milliliters of Sabouraud with chloramphenicol, previously prepared and kept in super cooling at 45-50°C, were added thereto.
 Weighed earthworm cast and soil were immediately dispersed in culture medium with gentle stirring until solidification.
 Petri dishes were incubated at 30°C for 72 hrs to 7 days.
-Morphologically different fungal colonies observed after incubation, were purified and phenotypically identified based on their macroscopic characteristics (shape, relief and colour of the colonies, surface characteristics, pigmentation, culture time) and microscopic characteristics (hyphal partitioning, presence of chlamydospores, shape and size of conidia, phialides) (Ouina et al., 2020).
+Morphologically different fungal colonies observed after incubation, were purified and phenotypically identified based on their macroscopic characteristics (shape, relief, and colour of the colonies, surface characteristics, pigmentation, culture time) and microscopic characteristics (hyphal partitioning, presence of chlamydospores, shape and size of conidia, phialides) (Ouina et al., 2020).

-Micro-organisms (total aerobic mesophilic germs, Pseudomonas and molds) isolated on media culture were enumerated according to ISO 4833-1:2013/Amd 1, 2022 and ISO 21527-2 (2008).
-The isolation frequency (IF) of identified fungi was calculated according to Walder formula and the diversity of fungal species was assessed using the Shannon–Weaver diversity index (H’) and Pielou’s evenness index (E) as indicating by Tapwal et al. (2023).
+Micro-organisms (total aerobic mesophilic microorganisms, Pseudomonas, and molds) isolated on media culture were enumerated according to ISO 4833-1:2013/Amd 1, 2022 and ISO 21527-2 (2008).
+The isolation frequency (IF) of identified fungi was calculated according to Walder formula and the diversity of fungal species was assessed using the Shannon–Weaver diversity index (H’) and Pielou’s evenness index (E) as indicated by Tapwal et al. (2023).

 2.5 Evaluation of heat resistance in Pseudomonas isolates